 FTP (File Transfer Protocol) is a shared file storage hosted by the Faculty for use by students and staff.
 FTP is necessary for sending files to the plotters and 3D printers, or for receiving files from the scanners.
 Any software offered by the faculty is stored here for students or faculty to download and use.

-If you are on a Windows-based computer, the easiest means of using FTP is to use File Explorer ("My computer") to make your connection.
-You can also install a 'client' like FileZilla.
+If you are on a Windows-based computer, the easiest means of using FTP is to download and use a 'client' based software called WinSCP.

 A Virtual Private Network (VPN) connection is necessary to use some of the resources of the daniels network from home or on the U of T wireless network.
 Once you have made a VPN connection to our network, you have the same access to all the resources you would normally have if you were plug-in into a network jack in the labour if you were wirelessly connected in the building.
 For example using our virtual computer labs, connecting to printers, opening files in course directories, and your home directory will be permitted for as long as you keep the session open.